Add voice guidance

 listener.registerOnStart(() {

-// A sound has started playing
+// Sound started playing

 });